How Niacinamide Helps Skin

-Another helpful benefit of niacinamide is that it can help renew and restore the surface of skin against moisture loss and dehydration.
-In fact, topical application of niacinamide has been shown to boost the hydrating ability of moisturizers so skin’s surface learns to become better at resisting moisture loss that leads to recurrent dry, tight, flaky skin.
+Other helpful benefits of niacinamide are that it can help renew and restore the surface of skin against moisture loss and dehydration and help maintain an even skin tone.
+In terms of moisture retention, topical application of niacinamide has been shown to boost the hydrating ability of moisturizers so skin’s surface can better resist the moisture loss that leads to recurrent dry, tight, flaky skin.

 How to Use Niacinamide

 Using niacinamide is as easy as finding great skincare products that contain it along with other beneficial ingredients like antioxidants, skin-restoring agents, and additional skin-replenishing ingredients.

 This cocktail approach to skincare is important because as great as niacinamide is for skin, it’s not the only ingredient skin needs to look and feel its best.
 Think of it like your diet—as healthy as kale is, if kale was all you ate, you’d soon become malnourished because your body needs more than one healthy food to maintain itself.
 The same is true for skin, the body’s largest (and most exposed) organ!

 For best results, look for niacinamide in leave-on products and apply it to cleansed skin twice daily.
 That might mean you apply a specialized solution with niacinamide as part of your morning routine, before sunscreen, and give your skin more niacinamide at night from your serum or facial moisturizer.
 Experiment to see what works best for you.